dgladyshev/template_based_http_client/README.md

 This is a simple Ruby script.

-It has a functionality of http client, but enpowers you with ability to do batch request execution based on json template.
+It has a functionality of http client, but empowers you with ability to do batch request execution based on json template.

 ##How it works